gospodarka-przestrzenna/pankus/docs/source/tables/motion_exchange_fraction.rst

    Field name,Field type,Description
-   od_start_id,INT,ID number of computation area meant as origin of motion exchange od_end_id,INT,ID number of computation area meant as destination of motion exchange fraction,REAL,fraction of objects transported from the origin area to the destination area
+   od_start_id,INT,ID number of computation area meant as origin of motion exchange od_end_id,INT,ID number of computation area meant as destination of motion exchange fraction,REAL,fraction of origins transported to the destination area